theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

     - **dorado_model**: If set to 'sup', 'hac', or 'fast', the workflow will run with automatic model selection.
 If a full model name is provided, Dorado will use that model directly.
     - **fastq_file_name**: This will serve as a prefix for the output FASTQ files.
 For example, if you provide `project001-`, the resulting files will be named `project001-barcodeXX.fastq.gz`.
     - **kit_name**: Ensure the correct kit name is provided, as it determines the barcoding and adapter trimming behavior.
     - **fastq_upload_path**: This is the folder path in Terra where the final FASTQ files will be transferred for further analysis.
-Ensure the path matches your Terra workspace configuration.
+Ensure the path matches your Terra workspace bucket GSURI.
+Please visit the "Dashboard" tab of your Terra workspace which provides a link to the bucket in the "Cloud Information" drop-down panel.
+The root GSURI for Terra workspace buckets generally start with `gs://fc-` followed by a unique identifier.

 !!! tip "File Naming Guidelines"
     - **Avoid special characters**: Do not include special characters such as underscores (`_`), periods (`.`), or any non-alphanumeric symbols in the `fastq_file_name` prefix, as these can interfere with proper file parsing and sample name recognition.